 However, it’s unfortunate the company chose to include pea protein in its recipe.
 Without this ingredient, we may have been compelled to award this line a higher rating.

-Castor and Pollux Pristine Grain Free is a canned dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+Castor and Pollux Pristine Grain Free is a canned dog food using a notable amount of named meats as its dominant source of animal protein, thus receiving 4 stars.